jeromeetienne/learningthreejs.com-backup/source/_posts/2012-02-06-demo-fun-with-webrtc.markdown

 ## Can the webcam be a source

-To detect if webgl user media is available, use this line.
+To detect if the media stream API is available, use this line.

 ```javascript
 	var hasUserMedia = navigator.webkitGetUserMedia ? true : false;
 ```

-If it isn't, you may point them to
+If it isn't, you may point the users to
 [this doc on how to get it](http://www.webrtc.org/running-the-demos) and/or using a normal video file.

 ```javascript
 	navigator.webkitGetUserMedia('video', function(stream){